daizutabi/mkapi/docs/usage/writing.md

 ### Why Not Use Markdown Link Syntax?

+#### From a user's perspective

-Docstrings are often read directly in the source code by users and are also displayed as popups in IDE (Integrated Development Environment) like Visual Studio Code.
+Avoiding Markdown link syntax in docstrings makes the documentation easier to read and understand.
+Users often read docstrings directly in the source code or as popups in IDEs like Visual Studio Code.
-Unnecessary syntax can make the text difficult to read and distracting.
+Introducing unnecessary syntax can make the text cluttered and distracting.
-MkAPI takes this into consideration and generates readable documentation without introducing special syntax within docstrings.
+MkAPI addresses this by generating clean and readable documentation without special syntax, ensuring that users can quickly grasp the information they need.

-This keeps the docstrings clean and easy to understand.
+#### From a developer's perspective

+Using Markdown link syntax can be problematic, especially after refactoring the code.
+Every time the code is refactored, all the docstrings need to be updated to reflect the changes in the links.
+MkAPI's approach of automatically generating links from inline code eliminates this issue.
+It recognizes the context in which the docstring is written and resolves the names accurately, reducing the maintenance burden on developers and ensuring that the documentation remains up-to-date and relevant.

 ### How Automatic Link Generation Works